How To - Build a High-Quality Radio-less AllStar Node for Under $100

 deemphasis = no

-plfilter = no ; 'no' for increased bass response / 'yes' to reduce low frequency noise
+plfilter = no ; 'no' for increased bass / 'yes' to reduce low frequency noise

 txmixa = voice